Welcome...

 My research is supported by national, european funding agencies and industry.

-Funding entities: NWO-TTW, EUreka, TKI-HTSM, TKI-Urban Energy, ZonMW, ESA, Air Liquide
+Funding entities: NWO-TTW, EU, TKI-HTSM, TKI-Energy, ZonMW, ESA & Air Liquide

 Media